 The Data Server verifies that the certificate signs their Public Key against the SA Public Key.

 The Data Server can then produce digital signatures of data files.
-Digital signatures of Feature and Portrayal Catalogues can also be produced by scheme participants as required.
+Digital signatures of Feature and Portrayal Catalogues can also be produced by some scheme participants as required.

+Verification of Digital Signatures

+The verification of digital signatures by a client system takes the following steps.

+Figure 15-6 – The process of data authentication by a client system

 Data Formats and standards for digital signatures, keys and certificates

 The following categories of content are required for data authentication: